 Ilyse Kusnetz (1966-2016), poet, essayist, and journalist, is the author of Small Hours, winner of the T.S.
 Eliot Prize for Poetry, and The Gravity of Falling.
-Her work has appeared in The New Yorker, Orion Magazine, Rattle, Guernica Daily, Islands Magazine, Kyoto Journal, and Crab Orchard Review, among others, as well as in anthologies including The Room and the World; The Book of Scented Things; Devouring the Green: Fear of a Transhuman Planet; and Monstrous Verse: Angels, Demons, Vampires, Ghosts, and Fabulous Beasts.
-She also guest-edited Scottish poetry features for Poetry International and the Atlanta Review.
-In 2016, she co-wrote "Vox Humana,” the poetic text to a composition which premiered with the Buffalo Symphony Orchestra.
-Ilyse taught at Valencia College in Orlando, Florida, where she lived with her husband, Brian Turner.
+She earned a PhD in contemporary feminist and postcolonial British literature form the University of Edinburgh.
+Her work has appeared in The New Yorker, Orion Magazine, Rattle, Guernica Daily, Islands Magazine, Kyoto Journal, Mānoa and The Normal School, among others, as well as in anthologies including The Room and the World; The Book of Scented Things; Devouring the Green: Fear of a Transhuman Planet; and Monstrous Verse: Angels, Demons, Vampires, Ghosts, and Fabulous Beasts.
+She guest-edited Scottish poetry features for Poetry International and the Atlanta Review.
+She co-wrote "Vox Humana,” the poetic text to a composition which premiered with the Buffalo Symphony Orchestra.
+She is the lead voice and lyricist for the Interplanetary Acoustic Team, and their debut album 11 11 (Me, Smiling) was released in 2018.
+A professor at Valencia College, Ilyse lived with her husband, Brian Turner, in Orlando, Florida.

 More by Ilyse Kusnetz: